Volkswagan/Metamorphosis/rrb_set3.md

 15. **A) Levothyroxine**
    *Explanation*: Elevated TSH and low free T4 indicate hypothyroidism.
 Levothyroxine is the standard treatment to replace deficient thyroid hormone.

+**16. A) Charcot's triad**
+   *Explanation*: Charcot's triad (fever, abdominal pain, and jaundice) is associated with cholangitis, an infection of the bile ducts often caused by gallstones.

+**17. A) Ectopic pregnancy**
+   *Explanation*: An elevated beta-hCG level with no intrauterine pregnancy on ultrasound is highly suspicious for an ectopic pregnancy, a medical emergency.

+**18. A) Beta-blocker and anticoagulation**
+   *Explanation*: Patients with mitral stenosis and atrial fibrillation should receive a beta-blocker to control heart rate and anticoagulation to prevent thromboembolism.

+**19. A) IV regular insulin**
+   *Explanation*: Diabetic ketoacidosis is treated with IV regular insulin to lower blood glucose and correct the metabolic acidosis.

+**20. C) Heparin followed by warfarin**
+   *Explanation*: DVT is managed with anticoagulation, starting with heparin for immediate effect, followed by warfarin for long-term prevention of clot formation.

+**21. B) Family history of epilepsy**
+   *Explanation*: A family history of epilepsy is a known risk factor for the recurrence of febrile seizures in pediatric patients.

+**22. D) Measles, mumps, and rubella (MMR) vaccine**
+   *Explanation*: Live vaccines, such as MMR, are contraindicated during pregnancy due to the risk of fetal infection.

+**23. C) Discontinue thiazide diuretic and observe**
+   *Explanation*: Mild hyponatremia caused by thiazide diuretics often resolves after discontinuation of the drug.
+Observation is the appropriate management in asymptomatic patients.

+**24. A) Ursodeoxycholic acid**
+   *Explanation*: Intrahepatic cholestasis of pregnancy presents with pruritus and elevated bile acids.
+Ursodeoxycholic acid is the treatment of choice to improve bile flow.

+**25. A) Endovascular stent grafting**
+   *Explanation*: For thoracic aortic aneurysms greater than 5.5 cm, endovascular stent grafting is the definitive treatment to prevent rupture.

+**26. B) Dermoid cyst (teratoma)**
+   *Explanation*: Dermoid cysts (teratomas) are the most common ovarian tumors in young women and are usually benign.

+**27. A) Pulmonary embolism**
+   *Explanation*: Sudden onset chest pain and dyspnea following surgery is highly suggestive of a pulmonary embolism, which is a surgical complication.

+**28. A) Hydrocephalus**
+   *Explanation*: Bulging fontanelles and widely spaced sutures in a newborn suggest increased intracranial pressure, most likely due to hydrocephalus.

+**29. A) Proton pump inhibitor (PPI) therapy**
+   *Explanation*: Barrett's esophagus is treated with PPIs to prevent progression to esophageal adenocarcinoma, with endoscopic surveillance for dysplasia.

+**30. A) Desquamation of the skin on the hands and feet**
+   *Explanation*: Kawasaki disease is characterized by fever, mucocutaneous inflammation, and peeling of the skin on the hands and feet.